QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 $$

-Here $\Lambda$ is a diagonal matrix of eigenvalues of $H$ and $Q$ is a matrix whose columns are eigenvectors of the corresponding eigenvalues.
+Here $\Lambda$ is a diagonal matrix of eigenvalues of $H$ and $Q$ is a matrix whose columns are eigenvectors associated with the corresponding eigenvalues.

 Note that